 The ETF is designed to provide investment results, before fees, expenses, distributions, brokerage commissions and other transaction costs, that endeavour to correspond to the performance of an index that replicates the returns generated over time through exposure to long notional investments in Bitcoin Futures.
 The current Underlying Index of the ETF is the Horizons Bitcoin Front Month Rolling Futures Index (Excess Return).

-The charts below give you a snapshot of the ETF's investments on •.
+The charts below give you a snapshot of the ETF's investments on December 31, 2022.
 The ETF's investments will change.

-Top 10 investments (•) Investment mix (•)
+Top 10 investments (December 31, 2022)